MammaGula/DogsAdoptionService/README.md

 ## 🖼️ Images Folder

+This repository keeps documentation images in the root `images/` folder.

-Dog photos are stored in `DogsAdoptionService/wwwroot/Images/`.
+Dog photos used by the web app are stored in `DogsAdoptionService/wwwroot/Images/`.

 Current files include:
 - `BarkTwain1.jpg`